 As I said before, Washu’s character differs depending on the series, but she is the most developed in the OVAs Ryo-Ohki.
 She isn’t just the greatest scientist in the universe, she’s a goddess who created the multiverse along with two other goddesses.
 She decides to seal away her powers and memories in three gemstones and descend to the third dimension so she could relearn and try to prove the existence of a higher-level being, something impossible when she knew everything.
 Funny though, because it seemed like she knew everything to me.
 Besides being an inactive goddess she is naturally an inventor and is the creator/mother of Ryoko.
 Despite looking like a 12 year old she’s actually older than the universe itself.
 Unlike Universe or Tokyo, it’s explained why she looks like an adolescent.
 Before the start of the series, Washu met a man at the Galaxy Academy whom she fell in love with and eventually gave birth to his child.
 However, because her husband came from a prestigious family and as a result of Washu’s “lower class” he took their baby and left in a political strife.
 Out of grief, Washu wanted nothing to do with adult matters and altered her body to have the appearance of an adolescent girl, although she is able to return to her adult form if she wants to.

 It’s funny how a fictional character can have an effect on my life.
 Washu is the reason I tried so hard to pass all of my science classes when I was at my community college.
 I remember when I was in middle school in my science class there was was a free response question on Heisenberg’s uncertainty principle.
 I learned it from Washu’s karaoke song in Universe and I wrote it as it was said in the song verbatim (I even included the “You understand this don’t you?”) and got a 100% on my test.
-She and Carl Sagan are my favorite scientists because they make science look so awesome and BOlieve me, it is!
+She is my favorite scientist because she makes science look so awesome and BOlieve me, it is!
 This is coming from someone who isn’t the most scientific literate person on the planet.
 While subjects like English and History always came natural to me, Science and Mathematics were two different stories.
 Throughout my time during high school and college I learned something though.
 Once I started applying myself I realized they weren’t hard, but they did require effort on my end.
-I discovered I was willing and capable of becoming scientifically literate.
-It’s a good thing too since my major has me taking science and math classes now.
+I discovered I was willing and capable of becoming knowledgeable in science It’s a good thing too since my major has me taking science and math classes now.

 Thank you Washu-chan.
 Thank you for instilling a love for science in me.
 It is thanks to you that I am able to continue to learn with an open mind and enliven to discover new limits.
 It is thanks to you I’m back on track to what I was destined to be.
 It is thanks to you I’m on a never-ending search for answers because of my insatiable curiosity which will continue for as long as I exist.